TT52: Decoration

 The stela on the south wall of the broad hall shows men making offerings to images of the deceased.
-Beneath this, Nut is shown before a pile of offerings.
+Beneath this, Nakht is shown before a pile of offerings.
 This scene, therefore, shows that the dead were not wholly reliant on their family for offerings but could rely on "a divine source as well".
 Similar scenes could also be found on the walls of Old Kingdom burials, depicting processions of people bringing offerings for the deceased.
 However, Malek wrote that offerings scenes are rarer in New Kingdom tombs than in the Old Kingdom.

 Two corresponding scenes are depicted on the east wall next to the entrance to the broad hall.
 These scenes show Nakht and his wife, Tawy, making offerings to Ra, who is manifested by the sunlight that would emerge from the doorway.
 This scene is depicted to show the continuation of an earthly ritual in the afterlife – in the New Kingdom private individuals had access to an afterlife meaning that they could expect to enter the Field of Reeds.